 - Keep in mind that there are certain actions you can take to reduce tax liability before even hiring a tax advisor.
 When tax time comes you’ll want to consider making tax deductions to minimize taxable income.
 You should also ask yourself whether you could benefit from a tax shelter, or whether a tax extension would be more suitable for your financial situation.

-- You’ll also want to consider using financial advisor if you’re hoping to significantly reduce your tax liability over time.
+- Consider using financial advisor to help you with your tax liability related to retirement or your investments.
 Scratching your head about where to find one?
 Try using SmartAsset’s financial advisor matching tool to find an advisor who meets your needs.
 After you answer a short questionnaire about your financial situation and goals, the tool pairs you with up to three suitable advisors in your area.
 The advisors’ profiles and contact information are then at your disposal, leaving you with the power to choose the one who is right for you.

 Photo credit: ©iStock.com/Bill Oxford, ©iStock.com/Squaredpixels, ©iStock.com/utah778